pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/PreparingDatabase.md

 > is surrounded in `#if DEBUG`, but it is something to be careful of in your own apps.

 > Tip: `@Dependency(\.context)` comes from the [Swift Dependencies][swift-dependencies-gh] library,
-> which SharingGRDB uses to share its database connection across fetch keys.
+> which SQLiteData uses to share its database connection across fetch keys.
 It allows you to
 > inspect the context your app is running in: live, preview or test.

 [swift-dependencies-gh]: https://github.com/pointfreeco/swift-dependencies